sonali091023/90DaysOfDevOps/2026/day-51/day-51-pods.md

 Write a manifest for a third pod with at least 3 labels (app, environment, team).
 Apply it and practice filtering.

 <img width="977" height="237" alt="image" src="https://github.com/user-attachments/assets/1ae0b34e-b06d-4a8d-bcd9-faae99ba969f" />

+**Steps to follow:**

+**Pod Labels and Filtering:** Learn how Kubernetes uses labels to organize and filter resources.

+Step 1: View labels on existing pods: kubectl get pods --show-labels

+Step 2: Filter pods by label: Find pods with the label app=my-app: kubectl get pods -l app=my-app

+-->And if there is no resource is available based on the label then we will get in response as there is "No resources found in default namespace."

+Step 3: Add a label to an existing pod: Add the label environment=production to nginx-pod: kubectl label pod nginx-pod environment=production

+-->To verify: kubectl get pods --show-labels

+-->kubectl get pods -l environment=production

 ---